 One clear advantage of this approach is the direct management of namespace service connections, which implies authentication and authorization control per connection, rather than accessing a referred namespace server via proxied security.
-Additionally, this approach promotes distributed work load balancing; instead of requiring RNS servers to handle namespace requests for both locally managed namespace and remotely managed namespace via proxy.
+Additionally, this approach promotes distributed work load mpereira@us.ibm.com o.tatebe@aist.go.jp balancing; instead of requiring RNS servers to handle namespace requests for both locally managed namespace and remotely managed namespace via proxy.

 This specification mandates that a compliant implementation MUST be capable of sending service referrals as described here.
-In particular, the mechanism MUST use the rns:PathRemainder element within the EPR that is returned.
+In particular, the mechanism MUST include an rns:PathRemainder element within the wsa:ReferenceProperties element of the EPR that is returned.